-- Follow the sea wall to the right.
-Take the first gap to the right after a long line of beach huts made from old railway carriages (just after number 28) and turn inland through the dunes.
-Bear right by the National Trust omega sign and return to the car park by steps.
+Turn right along the sea wall and take the first gap to the right, after the long line of beach huts (next to number 28).
+Walk through the sand dunes and bear right by the National Trust omega sign, returning to the car park via steps.

 Getting to: St Helen’s Duver, Isle of Wight, PO33 1XY